Gold Hill, Shaftesbury

 Hardy’s Monument, Portesham

-A monument to Sir Thomas Masterman Hardy who captained Nelson’s ship HMS Victory at the battle of Trafalgar and was born in Dorset was erected in 1844; from here you will experience panoramic views of the unique Fleet and Chesil Beach and the rolling Dorset Downs.
+A monument to Sir Thomas Masterman Hardy, who captained Nelson’s ship HMS Victory at the battle of Trafalgar and was born in Dorset, was erected in 1844; from here you will experience panoramic views of the unique Fleet lagoon, Chesil Beach and the rolling Dorset Downs.

 The highest spot in the Purbeck hills near Swanage; the hill commands extensive views from the Isle of Wight to Portland.